aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    In a single-domain OTN network, the scope of an OTN slice is between the access link endpoints of corresponding OTN devices.
-For multi-domain OTN networks, an end-to-end OTN slice may consist of multiple OTN subslices, one for each domain, and an OTN subslice may terminate at an inter-domain OTN link.
+For multi-domain OTN networks, an end-to-end OTN slice may consist of multiple OTN segment slices, one for each domain, and an OTN segment slice may terminate at an inter-domain OTN link.

    An OTN slice may be preconfigured and activated by the management plane,